Are you creating your first recorded video interview? Or one of the firsts? Then you came to the right place!

 It's common that the first video in the interview is not a question but an introduction or an employer branding video of some sort.
 This option provides you with the possibility to set the tone of the interview process and promote your company.
 Again, think about your candidates.
 What do they value?
 Can you provide something through the introductory video that would enhance the candidates' perception of your company?

 Videos are an efficient way to communicate and to deliver impressions.
 They can be an effective tool if used right.

 After the video interviews

-Video interviews provide you more information compared to many other pre-screening methods.
-With video interviews you can interview more candidates than would be otherwise efficient.
-This leads to a situation where you already have a rather good impression on your candidates before the face-to-face interviews.
-That's why you can invite less candidates to the personal interviews and save more time.
+Video interviews provide you with more information compared to many other pre-screening methods.
+With video interviews, you can interview more candidates than would be otherwise efficient.
+This leads to a situation where you already have a rather good impression of your candidates before the face-to-face interviews.
+That's why you can invite fewer candidates to the personal interviews and save more time.
 With modern recruiting processes both recruiters and candidates will benefit.

 Are you interested to read how our experienced video interviewers use the tool?
 Click the banner below to download our most recent Recruiter Survey!